 Total THC, THC, or THCa?

-Now, it’s important to note that many companies will include this excerpt from the Farm Bill of 2014 classifying Hemp: “…the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”
+Firstly, it’s important to note that many companies will include this excerpt from the Farm Bill of 2014 classifying Hemp: “…the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

-Most industry professionals producing CBD products will err on the side of caution and tell you that you need to look at TOTAL THC when classifying a product as Hemp, rather than just THC.
+Moreover, most industry professionals producing CBD products will err on the side of caution and tell you that you need to look at TOTAL THC when classifying a product as Hemp, rather than just THC.
 Otherwise, there’s a loophole.
 Consider this: You’re in a legal recreational state and pick out some high CBD, low THC flower in a dispensary.
-The flower lists the THCa, THC, and Total THC content.
+The hemp flower lists the THCa, THC, and Total THC content.
 The THC reads at 0.2%, THCa at 4%, and Total THC at around 3.7%.

 Here’s another excerpt, this time from the “Statement of Principals” from the DEA and FDA regarding the Farm Bill of 2014: “The term “industrial hemp” includes the plant Cannabis sativa L. and any part or derivative of such plant, including seeds of such plant, whether growing or not, that is used exclusively for industrial purposes (fiber and seed) with a tetrahydrocannabinols concentration of not more than 0.3 percent on a dry weight basis.
 The term “tetrahydrocannabinols” includes all isomers, acids, salts, and salts of isomers of tetrahydrocannabinols.”